lucasvanlierop/website/source/_posts/draft-tools-from-the-golden-years-an-introduction-to-make.md

 Make is very good in glueing all kinds of scripts and their requirements together.

-## But Make is very old, is it still useful?
+## But Make is very old, how can it still be useful?

 Yes Make is very old.
 I was really surprised when I found out how old it really was, I knew it was from #backinthedays but [according to wikipedia](https://en.wikipedia.org/wiki/Make_(software))